 A Simple and Relatable Message

-Another reason “Call me Maybe” has become so catchy is because it has a very simple and relatable message behind it.
+Another reason “Call Me Maybe” has become so catchy is because it has a very simple and relatable message behind it.
 Have you ever been attracted to a stranger and wanted to continue talking with them?
-OF COURSE YOU HAVE!
+OF COURSE, YOU HAVE!
 Everybody can relate to this message because it is so universal that everyone from junior high students to grandparents can understand exactly how this feels.
 So many times when people are writing a song, they feel like they need to create something so unique and creative that everyone else will wonder how they ever thought of it.
-The reality, however, is that everything has already been done before and every topic has already been covered.
-The beauty of this is that you can tap into fundamental topics and emotions in your own way, while still keeping the message relatable and effective to your target audience.
+The reality, however, is that everything has already been done before, and every topic has already been covered.
+The beauty of this is that you can tap into fundamental topics and emotions in your own way while still keeping the message relatable and effective for your target audience.

 Keep it simple

-I hope this helps to give you a better idea of how you should be approaching the songwriting process, and particularly how to craft a simple yet effective hook for radio airplay.
-Join us next week for our new article, and make sure to keep up with everything we are doing here at the studio by following us on twitter @IamJambot and @_signaturesound.
+I hope this helps to give you a better idea of how you should be approaching the songwriting process and particularly how to craft a simple yet effective hook for radio airplay.
+Join us next week for our new article, and make sure to keep up with everything we are doing here at the studio by following us on Twitter @IamJambot and @_signaturesound.
 Feel free to stop by my website at www.iamjambot.com and contact me to start collaborating on a radio single for your upcoming album, then let me know when you want to take a tour of the beautiful Signature Sound Studios and we will schedule a time for us to get in the studio and make a hit!
-We’ll seeya next week!